azyreh-dev/.Teolyth-Modern-Management-Panel-by-Azyreh/README.md

 ---

-Built with love for Discord communities by the Teolyth team.
+Built with love for Discord communities by the Teolyth team / Azyreh.